-One of the most fulfilling things ROTOM friend Sherry Skinner says she has ever done, was to visit ROTOM grannies and grandpas in Ethiopia.
+One of the most fulfilling and encouraging things ROTOM friend Sherry Skinner says she has ever done, was to visit the ROTOM grannies and grandpas in Ethiopia.

 Sherry, a sponsor to several seniors in Ethiopia, says that each one is special in a different way.
 “Each senior touched my heart within minutes of our meeting.
 Some visits were funny, some were touching, and some quite serious once we learned the individual circumstances that each of these precious seniors faced.”
 She added that “it is humbling because I do not have the strength to endure what they do on a daily basis.
 And in each one, the love and gratitude they showered on me, uplifts me like nothing else.”